- Johnson Controls

 Can you provide an overview of the controls technical learning program and what your role entails?

 Of course.
-Johnson Controls technical learning includes a three-week program of foundational technical learning focused on controls, followed by additional product-specific courses concentrating on programing these solutions.
+Johnson Controls technical learning includes a three-week program of foundational technical learning focused on controls, followed by additional product-specific courses concentrating on programming these solutions.
 I’ve been an instructor leading the foundational component of the program for over 30 years.
 This program ensures that our students learn the right methodology to excel once they are in the field.
 Topics range from the physics of heat transfer and air and water fluid flow, to the basics of NFPA code and communication protocols.

 What does this program with Johnson Controls offer that might be appealing to prospective students?